eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 Open two terminals:

-In the first terminal, run the DDS Recorder Publisher:
+In the first terminal, run the DDS Publisher:

 .. code-block:: bash